SDX24/Express-Documentation/docs/index.md

 4. **Basic** [_HTML_][html] knowledge
 > The text will be given, but it is very much recomended to understand why it is being used.
 5. **Some** [_GitHub_][git] understanding.
 > Understanding how to create a repository.
-This will only be needed for hosting and a guide will be attached.
+This will only be needed for hosting and a [guide][gitGuide] will be attached.

 ## What You'll Learn :book:
 - How to install and set up Express